 - Caring for someone with a chronic disorder or illness

-- Recent death of a family member or friend
+- The recent death of a family member or friend

-- Physiological changes (changes to body after childbirth, during menopause)
+- Physiological changes (changes to the body after childbirth, during menopause)

 - Suffering from anxiety